Xu Jingzong: Criticism of Xu Jingzong and controversy over posthumous name

 Generally, it was believed that Xu often altered the historical records of Emperors Gaozu's and Taizong's reigns based on personal likes and dislikes as well.
 It was, however, noted that Xu was a major contributor to many important imperially-commissioned works.

+Descendants

+One of Xu Jingzong's great-grandsons, (Note: This is per Xu Yuan's biographies in both Books of Tang.
+However, in Xu Jingzong's family tree found in part 1 of vol.73 of New Book of Tang, Xu Yuan was indicated as Jingzong's great-great-grandson.)
+Xu Yuan, took part in the Battle of Suiyang against rebel forces of the An Lushan rebellion and was killed after the siege.